 Targeting tech is recommended, but look closely at the tech, media, and telecom sectors and you’ll see that there are some victims of COVID-19 there, too.
 IT services have taken the hardest hit, and consumer electronics are worst affected.
 If your startup targets these verticals, it’s worth looking at how you can work cross-market to reduce your risk.

 Unsurprisingly, a few online industries are thriving in our current locked-down reality, so they’re definitely worth your consideration.
-Some slices of the industry are doing especially well withstanding the crisis, from online learning solutions to VPN’s.
+Some slices of the industry are fairing especially well withstanding the crisis, from online learning solutions to VPN’s.

 Follow the Supply Chain and the Customer Base